edward-prosser/corda-docs/content/en/docs/cdl/cdl-to-code/states-and-statuses.md

 /**
  * The StatusState interface should be implemented for all [ContractState]s that require a status field.
  *
- * [status] is nullable so that when there is no input or output state in a transaction, it can *
+ * [status] is nullable so that when there is no input or output state in a transaction, the status can be represented as [null]
+ *
  */
 interface StatusState: ContractState {